 How safe is Venmo?

-Venmo is generally safe to use thanks to a range of built-in security features that help protect your financial information and support data privacy, including encryption, identity verification, and customizable privacy settings.
+Venmo has a range of built-in security features that help protect your financial information and support data privacy, including encryption, identity verification, and customizable privacy settings.
+That makes it generally safe to use.
 However, like any peer-to-peer payment app, it also presents some risks, like scams and account takeovers.

 Here’s a summary of key features on Venmo designed to keep users safe from these threats: